mcyan/CodilityTask3/README.md

 - Python 3.6
 - Selenium

+## API Tests
+- APP Authenticate - GenToken: script will test scenarios which token should/shouldn't be generated, and read token from gmail to ensure the email can be sent to desired email account.
+The feature will be extended later to get new token for running the test itself (currently it used a fixed authentication, will expire in 3 days)

+- User Authenticate

 ## Start Test
 Download this repo
 - open testcases.py in corresponding folder in any IDE compatible with Python, execute from IDE